Orange-OpenSource/Orange-Boosted-Bootstrap/docs/getting-started/contents.md

 ---
 layout: docs
 title: Contents
-description: Learn about what's included in Bootstrap's precompiled and source code directories.
+description: Learn about what's included in Boosted's precompiled and source code directories.
 group: getting-started
 ---

-Bootstrap can come in one of two forms, as precompiled or source code.
+Boosted can come in one of two forms, as precompiled or source code.
 Learn more about each flavor's contents and structure below.
-Remember, no matter the implementation flavor, **Bootstrap's JavaScript plugins require jQuery**.
+Remember, no matter the implementation flavor, **Boosted's JavaScript plugins require jQuery**.

-## Precompiled Bootstrap
+## Precompiled Boosted

 Once downloaded, unzip the compressed folder and you'll see something like this:

 <!-- NOTE: This info is intentionally duplicated in the README.
 Copy any changes made here over to the README too. -->

 {% highlight plaintext %}
-bootstrap/
+boosted/
 ├── css/
-│   ├── bootstrap.css
+│   ├── boosted.css
-│   ├── bootstrap.css.map
+│   ├── boosted.css.map
-│   ├── bootstrap.min.css
+│   ├── boosted.min.css
-│   └── bootstrap.min.css.map
+│   └── boosted.min.css.map
 └── js/
-    ├── bootstrap.js
+    ├── boosted.js
-    └── bootstrap.min.js
+    └── boosted.min.js
 {% endhighlight %}

-This is the most basic form of Bootstrap: precompiled files for quick drop-in usage in nearly any web project.
-We provide compiled CSS and JS (`bootstrap.*`), as well as compiled and minified CSS and JS (`bootstrap.min.*`).
-CSS [source maps](https://developers.google.com/web/tools/chrome-devtools/javascript/source-maps) (`bootstrap.*.map`) are available for use with certain browsers' developer tools.
+This is the most basic form of Boosted: precompiled files for quick drop-in usage in nearly any web project.
+We provide compiled CSS and JS (`boosted.*`), as well as compiled and minified CSS and JS (`boosted.min.*`).
+CSS [source maps](https://developers.google.com/web/tools/chrome-devtools/javascript/source-maps) (`boosted.*.map`) are available for use with certain browsers' developer tools.

-## Bootstrap source code
+## Boosted source code

-The Bootstrap source code download includes the precompiled CSS and JavaScript assets, along with source Sass, JavaScript, and documentation.
+The Boosted source code download includes the precompiled CSS and JavaScript assets, along with source Sass, JavaScript, and documentation.
 More specifically, it includes the following and more:

 {% highlight plaintext %}
-bootstrap/
+boosted/
 ├── dist/
 │   ├── css/
 │   └── js/